Three to Four Years

 - Puts 4 words together.
 May make some mistakes, like “I goed to school.”

 - Talks about what happened during the day.
 Uses about 4 sentences at a time.

 What can I do to help?

-- Cut out pictures from old catalogs.
-Then make silly pictures by gluing parts of different pictures together in an improbable way.
-For example, glue a picture of a dog to the inside of a car as if the dog is driving.
+- Cut out pictures from old magazines.
+Make silly pictures by gluing parts of different pictures together.
+For example, cut out a dog and a car.
+Glue the dog into the car as the driver.
 Help your child explain what is silly about the picture.

-- Read books that have a simple plot, and talk about the story line with your child.
-Help your child to retell the story or act it out with props and dress-up clothes.
-Tell him or her your favorite part of the story and ask for his or her favorite part.
+- Read books with a simple story.
+Talk about the story with your child.
+Help her retell the story, or act it out with props and dress-up clothes.
+Tell her your favorite part of the story.
+Ask for her favorite part.

-- Work on comprehension skills by asking your child questions.
-Have him or her try to fool you with his or her own questions.
-Make this game playful by pretending that you have been fooled by some of his or her really hard questions.
+- Help your child understand by asking him questions.
+Have him try to fool you with his own questions.
+Make this a game by pretending that some of his questions fool you.

 - Act out daily activities, like cooking food or going to the doctor.
 Use dress-up and role-playing to help your child understand how others talk and act.
 This will help your child learn social skills and how to tell stories.